 Does SurePayroll have a payroll calculator?

 Yes.
 Even if you don’t have a SurePayroll account, you can use SurePayroll’s calculator to calculate net wages for your hourly employees.
-You can learn more about payroll calculators (also known as paycheck calculators) by reading our piece, “What Is a Payroll Calculator?”
+(And if you want a second calculator option, we’ve got a paycheck calculator too.)

 Does SurePayroll offer nanny payroll?